 Book and writing thus acquired an unprecedented dignity.
 Vedic hymns and sacred texts of the Zarathu strians had been preserved for centuries exclusively in oral transmission.
-From mouth to mouth, from teacher to disciple, from generation to generation, the carefully cultivated tradition was kept alive, and it continued to be invoked even when written representations appeared alongside it.
+From mouth to mouth, from teacher to disciple, from generation to generation, the carefully cultivated tradition was kept alive, and it continued to be invoked even when representations appeared alongside it.
 Even Homer, who knew writing and sometimes tra disce knowledge of it, banished all forms of writing from his world; he considered it plebeian and unworthy of a hero.
-It is impossible imagine Achilles to Hector. or Agamemnon or Priam equipped with the necessary to write!
+It is to Achilles impossible imagine or Hector.
+Agamemnon or Priam equipped with the necessary to write!
 Gods skilled in writing could be made milestones to the Egyptians and Etruscans: but access to Olympus was forbidden to them.
 In short, the high and the low

-$^{{\}scriptstyle 1}$ Sect that during t ${\rm ~h~e^{-}}$ Islamic era inhabited the Harran Mesopotamian.
+1 Sect that during t h e Islamic era inhabited the Harran Mesopotamian.